maikschneider/bw_focuspoint_images/Documentation/Index.rst

 To version 6.x
 ---------------
-The rectangular shapes were replaced with custom polygon areas.
+Added polygon shapes.

 The JSON schema for the column `focus_points` was changed.
-Objects do not have the properties `x`, `y`, `width` and `height`.
-Instead, they must be replaced with a property `points` that contains an array of two-dimensional points.
+Object properties like `x`, `y`, `width` and `height` are moved one level deeper into the key `__data`.
+In order to migrate the schema there is a command `focuspoint:schema:repair`

 Default fields like `name`, `description`, `color`, `hasLink` were deleted but they can be created per project anyways.
-The default Fluid template renders only polygons and links.
+The default Fluid template renders only shapes and links.
 You must override them if you need extra fields to be rendered.

 Fixed a visual bug, when the `<svg>` element couldn't fully overlap the `<img>` when the image's width is not 100%.
 All images by default have the width of 100%.